Tegibar1983/Note_Application/README.md

-An application that records and stores information and top secretes of subscribers with utmost carepossible
+An application that records and stores information and top secretes of subscribers with utmost care possible